XRPLF/xrpl-dev-portal/CONTRIBUTING.md

 The same `dactyl-config.yml` file contains an entry for each content page in the XRP Ledger Dev Portal.
 If a page has been translated, there is a separate entry for each translation, linked to the "target" for that translation.
 If a page has not yet been translated, the English version is used across all targets.
 For each page, the HTML filename (`html` field) and navigation fields (`funnel`, `doc_type`, `supercategory`, `category`, and `subcategory`, if supplied) should be the same across all language versions of a page.
 The fields that are different for translated versions of the page should be (in all cases, only if the entry uses the field):

 - **`name`** - the title of the page.
-This is usually only provided on landing pages with no Markdown source file, or special pages using unusual template, such as dev tools.
+This is usually only provided on landing pages with no Markdown source file, or special pages using unusual templates, such as the [dev tools](https://xrpl.org/dev-tools.html).
 This field is typically omitted from Markdown files, because Dactyl derives the title from the header on the first line of the file.
 - **`md`** - the Markdown file to use as the source content for the page.
 By convention, translated Markdown source files should use the same filename as the English-language version except that the file extension should be `.{language code}.md` instead of only `.md` for English.
 For example, Japanese translated files end in `.ja.md`
 - **`blurb`** - a short summary of the page.
 This text is mostly used on category landing pages.